10 Best Auto Insurance Companies in Florida (2026)

 Pros

-- Balanced Value: State Farm offers Florida drivers minimum coverage for just $44 a month, ideal for budget-conscious drivers.
+- Balanced Value: State Farm offers Florida drivers minimum coverage for just $44 a month, making it one of the top 5 car insurance companies in Florida for cheap rates.

 - Generous Safe Driving Discounts: Florida drivers can save significantly through State Farm’s Drive Safe & Save program.